justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 });
 ```

-This will have the exact same behaviour as before, but with less chance of key conflicts.
+This will have the exact same behavior as before, but with less chance of key conflicts.

 # What about function arguments
-One problem that could arraise when working with the `cachify` function is that it assumes that the function will **always** return the exact same value, however often a function returns a different value depending on what arguments were given.
+One problem that could arise when working with the `cachify` function is that it assumes that the function will **always** return the exact same value, however often a function returns a different value depending on what arguments were given.

-a simple naive solution to this issue is concatinating the function arguments to the cache key, seperated by commas, this could be implemented like this:
+a simple naive solution to this issue is concatenating the function arguments to the cache key, separated by commas, this could be implemented like this:

 ```javascript
 // Function that takes a function and returns